chriskrycho/v4.chriskrycho.com/2018/announcing-ember-cli-typescript-110.txt

 This makes a certain amount of sense for Babel given the Ember community’s shared reliance on Babel: it’s just assumed to be part of every app build.
 In that case, it gives consumers control over their compilation target.
 If an app only needs to target evergreen browsers, it can do that and ship a smaller payload, because an addon won’t have pre-compiled in things like generator support, etc.

 In the case of TypeScript, however, this makes a lot less sense: many (probably _most_) consumers of addons written in TypeScript will still be normal JavaScript consumers.
 We did not want to burden normal consumers with a TypeScript compile step.
 We _also_ didn’t want to burden any consumers with the reality that TypeScript is a _large_ install.
 TypeScript 2.6.2 is 32MB on disk for me.
-Even with some degree of deduplication by npm or yarn, if addons used a variety of versions of TypeScript along the wa---as they surely would!---the install cost for consumers would quickly spiral into a nasty spot.
+Even with some degree of deduplication by npm or yarn, if addons used a variety of versions of TypeScript for development---as they surely would!---the install cost for consumers would quickly spiral into a nasty spot.
 And again: that’s bad enough for someone who _wants_ to use TypeScript in their app; it’s far worse for someone who just wants to consume the compiled JavaScript.

 ### 2. Manual workarounds